Christer Löfqvist

-Christer Löfqvist (born 4 June 1944 in Visby, Gotland, Sweden - died 1 February 1978) was an international speedway rider who reached the final of the Speedway World Championship in 1974.
+Christer Löfqvist (4 June 1944 in Visby, Gotland, Sweden – 1 February 1978) was an international motorcycle speedway rider from Sweden.
+He earned 42 caps for the Sweden national speedway team.

+Career

+Löfqvist reached the final of the Speedway World Championship in 1974.
+In the Swedish Speedway Team Championship he rode for Bysarna and Njudungarna.

 He competed in Great Britain for West Ham Hammers, Poole Pirates, and the Hackney Hawks.

+Family and death

+His son Dennis Löfqvist was also an international speedway rider.
+Christer Löfqvist was diagnosed with a brain tumour and died in 1978 aged 33.